Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Can Cat Eat vanilla pudding

-While dogs may be man’s best friend, no one can deny how much we cat parents love our feline friends.
-Having a furry (or hairless if that’s your preference) pal who curls into your lap, demands food at the oddest hours, and can keep us in our place with just one look, is simply one of the best things in life.
-This closeness we feel to our cats is one of the main reasons we are tempted to offer them certain human foods we enjoy, that may not be great for them.
+While dogs may be man’s best friend, no one can deny how much cat parents love their feline friends.
+Having a furry (or hairless, if that’s your preference) pal that curls into your lap, demands food at the oddest hours, and can keep you in your place with just one look is simply one of the best things in life.
+This closeness we feel to our cats is one of the main reasons we are tempted to give them human foods that we enjoy but may not be great for them.

-Vanilla pudding is yummy, no one can deny that, but is it okay for us to share it with our cats?
-Unfortunately, the answer to that question is no, cats shouldn’t eat vanilla pudding.
-While you may think vanilla pudding is a safe sweet treat for you and your kitty to share, the ingredients inside can be quite dangerous for your feline friends.
+Vanilla pudding is yummy; no one can deny that, but is it okay for us to share it with our cats?
+Unfortunately, the answer is no, cats shouldn’t eat vanilla pudding.
+While you may think vanilla pudding is a safe, sweet treat for you and your kitty to share, the ingredients can be dangerous for your feline.
 Let’s take a deeper look at vanilla pudding and why you shouldn’t give it to your cat.

 Is Vanilla Pudding Safe for Cats?

-As we said above, it isn’t exactly safe for your cat to eat vanilla pudding.
-When it comes to this snack, it’s the ingredients inside that can cause your cat big issues.
+As we said above, it isn’t safe for your cat to eat vanilla pudding.
 The main ingredients in vanilla pudding are sugar, milk, butter, eggs, and salt.
-Individually, each of these ingredients can cause your cat significant problems.
-Combining them can make vanilla pudding toxic for your cat.
-Let’s take a look at a few of these ingredients and how harmful they can be.
+Individually, these ingredients can cause your cat significant problems.
+Combining them can make vanilla pudding dangerous for your cat.
+Let’s examine a few of these ingredients and how harmful they can be.

 Milk

-A majority of cats are born lactose intolerant.
+Most adult cats are lactose intolerant.
 This is something many pet owners aren’t aware of.
-By offering your cat foods with high milk content you may be causing stomach issues.
-Diarrhea, vomiting, cramps, and dehydration can all stem from offering your cat milk if they suffer from the lactose intolerance most cats experience.
+By offering your cat foods with milk, you may be causing them to have gastrointestinal issues.
+Diarrhea, vomiting, cramps, and dehydration can all occur after your cat ingests milk.
+If they suffer from lactose intolerance, they cannot digest the milk sugar, so it ferments in their guts.

 goat milk on table